Mild Cognitive Impairment (MCI)

 Silver Spring, MD 20907-8250

 UCSF Memory & Aging Center

 La Jolla, CA 92037

 Prepared by Family Caregiver Alliance.
 Funded by the California Department of Mental Health.
 Reviewed by Daniel Kuhn, M.S.W., Education Director, Mather Institute on Aging, Mather LifeWays.
 Revised 2011 with funding from the Palo Alto Medical Foundation.
-Reviewed by Cynthia Barton, RN MSN, Memory and Aging Center, the University of California San Francisco. © 2002-2012 Family Caregiver Alliance.
+Reviewed by Cynthia Barton, RN MSN, Memory and Aging Center, University of California San Francisco. © 2002, 2011 Family Caregiver Alliance.
 All rights reserved.